t-kuculo/T-SEE/README.md

 * Then follow the instructions as described above to train the models, generate the output and evaluate the results.

+# L-SEE

+## Generating Predictions

+1. **Prediction Generation**: Navigate to the `openai` folder.
+Execute `extract.py` to generate predictions along with their respective scores.
+This script also tracks prompts and identifies any formatting errors that might occur during the prediction process, generating corresponding files.

+    ```
+    cd openai
+    python extract.py
+    ```

+2. **Creating Subsets for Experiments**: To replicate the experiments from Section 6, run `create_subsets.py`.
+This script prepares specific subsets of the data for focused evaluation.
+The code is easily modifiable to accommodate additional subset generation strategies.

+    ```
+    python create_subsets.py
+    ```

+3. **Evaluating on Subsets**: Adjust the analysis_mode to True in `extract.py`.
+Rerun `extract.py` to generate performance metrics on these subsets.

+    ```
+    python extract.py
+    ```

 ### Datasets
   * For more details on the dataset formatting, creation, and statistics see the [datasets](https://github.com/t-kuculo/T-SEE/tree/main/data/datasets) folder.